celo-org/celo-monorepo/packages/sdk/dappkit/README.md

 // Later, the amount to be locked will be the parameter `value`. const txObjectLock = lockedGold.lock().txo;

-// Then we use the 10 CELO to vote for a specific validator group address. const validatorGroupAddress = "VALIDATOR_GROUP_ADDRESS";
+// Then we use the 10 CELO to vote an specific validator group address
+// Here you have to chante the validator group address const validatorGroupAddress = "<VALIDATOR_GROUP_ADDRESS>";
-const txObjectVote = await election.vote(
+const txObjectVote = (await election.vote(
   validatorGroupAddress,
-  tenCelo
-).txo;

-const dappName = "My DappName";
-const callback = Linking.makeUrl("/my/path");
+  Number(tenCelo)
+)).txo;

 const requestId = "signMeEverything";